PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

 The carrier's price, the transit time, if the shipping costs are calculated according to the price or to the weight, the tax rule, the different ranges, the behavior if the weight or the price is higher than the defined ranges, the delivery zones, the customers' groups, and the shops are displayed.

 Below, a toggle "Enabled" is displayed.
 It can be enabled or disabled.
 By default, it's enabled.
 The following tooltip is displayed: "Enable the carrier in the front office."

-## Call to action

-  - **Previous.** If there is an error, this button is disabled.
-After clicking on it, the previous step is displayed.
-  - **Next.** In the last step, this button is disabled.
-  - **Finish.** After clicking on it, the carrier is saved and the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page is displayed with the following success message: "Successful creation" if the carrier was added or "Successful update" if the carrier was edited.